 The damage that these pests can cause to your home is often foundational as they slowly break down the structures that support buildings.
 Professional help might be the best course of action when dealing with carpenter ants as they tend to burrow deep into the wooden crevasses of homes and are extremely difficult to self-exterminate.

 Now on to the more dangerous cousin of the carpenter ant – the Eastern subterranean termite.
 This species of termite is extremely prominent in New Jersey and prefers to nest and burrow in dry wood, as opposed to damp wood.
 Termites, however, work non-stop throughout the year and never take time off for hibernation – so you need to stay vigilant at all times for signs of termite damage.
-Termites are extremely smart insects and they’re often very difficult to spot.
+Termites, often compared in termite vs ants scenarios, are extremely smart insects, and they’re often very difficult to spot.
 They create long and winding passageways within their burrows and nests to travel to and from food sources.
 They are also extremely quiet, making them even more difficult to see and exterminate.

-Springtime is the most likely season of the year that you’ll come into contact with termites because of what is known as the “spring swarm”.
-At this time of year, winged termites often emerge from their nests to start reproducing and building new colonies.
+Springtime is the most likely season of the year that you’ll come into contact with termites because of what is known as the “spring swarm.”
+During this period, winged termites emerge from their nests to initiate reproduction and establish new colonies.